Jordan Peele Reveals The Movies That Inspired Horror-Thriller ‘Get Out’

 Last week, Jordan Peele’s Get Out passed the $100 million mark at the box office, making Peele the first African-American director to earn $100 million on his debut film, according to The Wrap.
-The movie has earned widespread praise for its effective blend of horror and comedy and its sharp, biting social critique towards racism in American society (it currently has a 99% fresh score on Rotten Tomatoes).
+The movie has earned widespread praise for its effective blend of horror and comedy and its sharp, biting social critique towards racism in American society (it currently has a 99 percent fresh score on Rotten Tomatoes).

 In an interview with Entertainment Tonight, Peele acknowledged that the title of his movie, “Get Out,” was a nod to an Eddie Murphy joke.
 In a stand-up comedy special in 1983, Murphy talks about how white and black people react differently when they’re in haunted houses and how in horror movies, white people choose to stay in haunted houses and don’t “get out” despite all the warning signs.